Chapter 5 : The One with the Shampooing of a Snake

 “You and your stupid friends are the ones who threw the godforsaken bleach over him!”
 Molly yelled.
 I got up and stood between them.

 “This is getting us nowhere.”
-I interrupted, feeling tears on the verge of spilling over.
+I interrupted, feeling panic rising up in my chest.
 “What do we do?”

 “Well we get rid of him.”
 Peter answered.

 “Peter!”
 I was shocked.
 “He’s probably still alive!”

 “You checked for a heartbeat and I’m guessing you didn’t find anything,” Peter argued.

 “I’m going to go,” Remus said quietly, starting to slowly back away.